 How to deal with a CAK letter

-- There are two ways to get the assessment
+- There are two ways to get the assessment; both can be found through the following link.

 - After 2 to 3 months you will receive a letter from the SVB either confirming that you do not need Dutch health insurance, or telling you that you must take out Dutch health insurance.